mikaelvesavuori/figmagic/readme.md

 You can use Figmagic either as an NPM package in its own folder, or as part of your projects.
 It is assumed you will use it as a dependency.

+Figmagic uses ESM imports, so make sure you have a recent Node version, preferably version 10+.

 ### Standalone

 Running it standalone might be fine if you wish to isolate the tokens/spec generation, or if you don't have a project in which to place Figmagic, or if it simply makes more sense to have it on its own (for example doing a project in a non-Node environment).